-For years, my husband and I wanted to do couples devotions but we had no idea how to make it happen.
+For years, my husband and I wanted to read a couples devotional but we had no idea how to make it happen on a regular basis.

 Once we found some good couples devotionals (and read a few couples bible studies together) we knew that we couldn’t make couples devotional time a “someday” item.

 We needed to spend time together in the Bible as a couple right now–when we were in the thick of the exhilarating-but-exhausting parenting and career-building years.
 We needed to regularly invest in our marriage.

 But we wondered how it was possible to have regular couples devotions with our crazy, always-changing family schedule.
 Sound familiar?

 After nearly 17 years of marriage, we’ve found a few game-changing secrets for regularly reading a couples devotional together.

 And in this post I want to share with you what we’ve learned so that you and your spouse can enjoy regular couples devotions too!

 #1 Secret to Reading Couples Devotionals Regularly with Your Spouse

 Our couples Bible time became habitual (and powerful) when we finally said—with humble, teachable hearts—“Jesus, we know you want us to be spending time with you together on a daily basis.
 Show us how to do this within our crazy life.”